 actually instances not classses they’re now given instance-style names

 chown_feature: The test can rely on OS being POSIX and python supporting os.chown.

 posix_permissions_feature: The test can use POSIX-style user/group/other permission bits.

 Defining a new feature that tests can require¶

 feature_name methods.
 For example:

-class _SymlinkFeature(Feature): def _probe(self): return osutils.has_symlinks() def feature_name(self): return 'symlinks' SymlinkFeature = _SymlinkFeature()
+class SymlinkFeature(Feature): def __init__(self, path): self.path = path def _probe(self): return osutils.supports_symlinks(self.path) def feature_name(self): return 'symlinks'

 A helper for handling running tests based on whether a python

 module is available.
 This can handle 3rd-party dependencies (is